Frodiwe/msq/readme.md

 MongoDB Simple Query (msq) is a header-only C++17 library which provides simple way for building MongoDB queries structure at compile time using operators overloading.

-Query structure is built at compile-time but query itself is built during runtime due to use of bsoncxx library for making actual queries.
+Query structure is built at compile time but query itself is built during runtime due to use of bsoncxx library for making actual queries.

 ## Dependencies